slembcke/Tina/README.md

 * Bring your own memory, or let Tina `malloc()` for you.
 * symmetric coroutines: `init()`, `swap()`
 * asymmetric coroutines: `resume()` and `yield()`
-* Fast asm code supporting many common ABIs:
+* Fast asm code supporting many common ABIs and environments:
 	* x86 (32 & 64 bit): Windows, Mac, Linux, OpenBSD, FreeBSD, Haiku, etc
-	* ARM (32 & 64 bit): Mac, Linux, iOS, Android, etc
+	* ARM (32 & 64 bit): Mac, Linux, iOS, Android, microcontrollers, etc
-	* RISCV (RV64GC): Linux
+	* RISCV (RV64GC, RV32): Linux, microcontrollers, etc
-	* More platforms (such as consoles) possible with #ifdef tweaks
+	* More platforms (such as consoles) should be possible with #ifdef tweaks
 * Supports GCC, Clang, and MSVC
 * Minimal asm required to add new ABIs.
 32 bit arm is only 15 instructions!
 * Tiny: Currently only ~260 sloc!
+(Hah!
+Ok, it used to be, but supporting various RISCV variants tripled that!
+Special thanks to @28530367 for the 32 bit variants.)

 ## 🔇 Limitations:
 * Currently no support for PowerPC, MIPS, m68k, etc.